Lightstreamer/Lightstreamer-kafka-connector/README.md

 Default value: `DEFAULT`, but only one `DEFAULT` configuration is permitted.

-##### enabled (Optional)
+##### enabled

+_Optional_.
 The parameter specifies whether this connection is enabled or not.
 Can be one of the following:
 - `true`
 - `false`